aichr/video_inpaint/README.md

 https://github.com/aichr/video_inpaint/assets/113976014/386c8676-5fac-4453-adb0-5d993b997969

-- Current fix face unchanged by inpainting masks, so we can't edit the faces yet.
+- The identity-preserving feature is naturally achieved by fixing the face unchanged using inpainting masks, so we can't edit the faces yet.
 To have more editing flexibility, I tried [Instruct-Pix2Pix](inst_pix2pix.py) to achieve wilder editing but the output quality isn't consistent.

 - Having issue generating good hands for [Half body](results/output_half_body.mp4).